Rights Respecting Schools (RRS)

 The Award recognises achievement in putting the UN Convention on the Right of the Child (CRC) at the heart of a school’s practice to improve wellbeing and help all children and young people realise their potential.

 The Award is based on principles of equality, dignity, respect, non-discrimination and participation- everything we believe in.
-The initiative started in 2006 and schools involved in the Award have reported a positive impact on relationships and wellbeing, leading to better learning and behaviour, improved academic standards and less bullying.
-This supports our School in living our own Vision and Values.
+The initiative started in 2006 and schools involved in the Award have reported a positive impact on relationships and wellbeing, leading to better learning and behavior, improved academic standards and less bullying.
+This supports our School in living our own Vision and Values of ENGAGING, ENJOYING AND EXCELLING